14edavis/CIWS-VisChallenge/README.md

 Speaking of creative, what happens if you average water usage by the minute-stamp?
 (i.e. all the water pulses at 1:43, 2:43, 3:43, 4:43, etc. belong to the same group)
-Turns out that this unusual analysis show a pattern, too.
+Turns out that this unusual analysis shows a pattern.
 Now we can see that Monday/Wednesday/Friday all have a similar schedule.
 So do Tuesday/Thursday.
-The averaging by minute-stamp shows an interesting facet (*faucet?*) for water researchers to explore.
+The averaging by minute-stamp gives an interesting facet (*faucet?*) for water researchers to explore.

 ![alt text](https://raw.githubusercontent.com/14edavis/CIWS-VisChallenge/master/doc/images/graph_Minute.png)